apache/nuttx/README.txt

 NuttX Configuration Tool
 ------------------------

-  An automated tool has been incorported to support re-configuration of NuttX.
-This automated tool is based on the kconfig-frontends application available at http://ymorin.is-a-geek.org/projects/kconfig-frontends (A snapshot of this tool is also available fromo the tools repository at https://bitbucket.org/nuttx/tools).
+  An automated tool has been incorporated to support re-configuration of NuttX.
+This automated tool is based on the kconfig-frontends application available at http://ymorin.is-a-geek.org/projects/kconfig-frontends (A snapshot of this tool is also available from the tools repository at https://bitbucket.org/nuttx/tools).
 This application provides a tool called 'kconfig-mconf' that is used by the NuttX top-level Makefile.
   The following make target is provided: